Managers can search for and update other user accounts.

 Try the magic reset link

-Whenever you’re making changes to an account with access to the story editor, ask the contributor to hit this link before visiting Chorus: [your org].stories.usechorus.com/auth/reset.
+Whenever you’re making changes to an account with access to the story editor, ask the contributor to visit this link: [your org].stories.usechorus.com/auth/reset.

 We also recommend hitting this link if anything seems amiss with the contributor’s browser session—like if Chorus is loading but the dashboard is empty.
 This link will reset their session and make sure they’re seeing all of the features and communities available to them.